turbot/guardrails-samples/baselines/getting_started/azure/azure_mods/README.md

 ### Initialize

-1. Navigate to the gcp_mods folder.
+1. Navigate to the azure_mods folder.
 2. Run the command:

    ```shell